reyestech/Nmap-Metasploit-Penetration-Testing-Report/README.md

 ## Pivoting (Picture 1.8-2.1)
 Now that we can run commands on the server, we know it's vulnerable to" ions.
 First, we explored Alice's machine by heading to DNS Lookup, Searching, and then inserting "ls /home/alice-devops/.ssh."
 After we went to the IP Finder, we saw "id_rsa.pem".
 We noticed that home/alice-devops/.ssh/id has the SSH key.
 Now, we can connect this computer to our Kali machine with Alice's privileges.
-We pasted the hash into a Vim file, then changed the permissions of  id_rsa pem to read and write only using the chmod command.
+We pasted the hash into a Vim file, then changed the permissions of  id_rsa.pem to read and write only using the chmod command.
 To ensure the connection will stay open.
 SSH clients will refuse to use a key that has file permissions open.

 - ssh -i ~/.ssh/id_pem -p 1011 al"ce" devops@172.22.28.155
 - chmod command: sudo chmod 600 id_rsa.pem